RexWangSida/LearningNotes/JavaScript/README.md

 # JavaScript
 - JS confirms to the ECMAScript, and browsers use ECMAScript to interpret JavaScript.
 - ECMAScript6(ES6) supports Babel
-- Angular, React, Vue for front-end
+- Angular, React, Vue for client-side(front-end)
 - Node for server-side(back-end)
 - Place the `<script></script>` at the very bottom as necessary if you want HTML shows correctly, since the code runs top-down.
 - `defer` keyword allows to run JS after the page is loaded.